 Due to different active groups, aldehyde and ketone indicate different reactions for same reagent.
 But sometimes they show same changes (like colour changes) to some reagents.

 The best way to identify aldehyde from ketone is checking the oxidizing ability of aldehyde or ketone compound.
 Observe the colour change which is related to the aldehyde compound.
 The colour change is occurred in aldehyde sample.

-Aldehyde are oxidized to carboxylic acids by both strong and mold oxidizing agents.
+Aldehyde are oxidized to carboxylic acids by both strong and mild oxidizing agents.

 Aldehyde are oxidized to alcohols by strong oxidizing agents and their colour changes will notify strong oxidizing agents are being reduced.

-Tollens reagent is prepared by dissolving AgOH white precipitate in ammonia solution.
+Tollen's reagent is prepared by dissolving silver hydroxide, the white precipitate in ammonia solution.

-When aldehyde is oxidized to carboxylic acid, Ag+ is reduced to Ag which is deposited in the bottom of the test tube.
-Deposited Ag is shown as a silver mirror.
+When aldehyde is oxidized to carboxylic acid, Ag+ ion is reduced to Ag which is deposited in the bottom of the test tube.
+Deposited silver is shown as a silver mirror.

 But we cannot identify formic acid from aldehyde from tollen's reagent because formic acid is oxidized to carbon dioxide.
 So both aldehyde and formic acid reacts with tollen's reagent and we cannot observe a different thing in two cases.